ThePigFarmer/EggLight/README.md

 # EggLight

+To the best of my knowledge, this code works like it should.

 Chickens need light to produce consistently through the winter.

 This code is being used on a Arduino uno in my chicken house.